NobodyCaribou/Healthscore/README.md

 # Healthscore

-Mission: develop, iterate and validate a standardized & universal metric [formerly GHM]
+Mission: develop, iterate and validate a standardized & universal health metric [formerly GHM]

 --> Why?
+Because to incentivize health we must measure health

-Because a reliable metric to measure heath provides 1) a tool to incentivize individual health and 2) A measuring stick for professional effectivess
+A reliable metric to measure heath provides:

+1) A tool to incentivize individual health
+2) A measuring stick for professional effectivess (enables alignment of compensation with effectiveness)

 --> How?
-Compile and refine a list of questions which together calculate an accurate reflection of ones current state of health
+Compile and refine a list of scoring questions to calculate an accurate reflection of ones current state of health

 --> What?
-20 questions max (30sec/question) containing subjective questions & objective measures
+20 questions answered in 10 minutes or less

-(combined with 5yr disease care spending history - multiplier assigned based on one's location on a normalized curve for respective community)
+Crowdhealth application: Healthscore can be combined with 5yr disease care spending history to adjust monthly premiums and incentivize health